Same day smile makeovers can be a great option for people who want a great looking smile but don’t have the budget for porcelain veneers.

 The drawbacks of composite veneers is that it is much more difficult to make extreme changes to the smile.
 If the teeth are more crowded or have moderate or severe wear and bite changes, there are more benefits to using porcelain veneers.
 Composite veneers have a higher chance of getting small chips and staining.
 While the composite materials are strong, the are not as strong as porcelain.
 The good news is that these situation can in most cases be repaired easily.
 Composite veneers will slowly darken over the years and the only way to lighten the veneer is to replace it.
 Composite also looses its polish quicker, but they can be repolished at cleanings.
 The lifespan of composite veneers is 7-10 years.
 Porcelain veneers do not stain or darken over time.
 Porcelain veneers can last 15 or more years.
 Porcelain veneers are created by ceramists in dental laboratories.
-If the ceramist who makes the porcelain veneer is not highly skilled or the dentist is using an in expensive lab, the porcelain veneer will look about as good as a well done composite veneer.
-If the dentist cuts back and stains the composite veneer, the veneer can look translucent and vital like a nice porcelain veneer.
-The best dental laboratory ceramists can make porcelain veneers look better, more natural and vital than any composite veneer.
+If the ceramist who makes the porcelain veneer is not highly skilled or the dentist is using an inexpensive lab, the porcelain veneer will look fake.
+If the dentist uses a biomimetic layering technique for composite veneers, the veneer can look translucent and vital like a nice porcelain veneer.
+The best dental laboratory ceramists can usually make porcelain veneers look better, more natural and vital than a composite veneer.
 Make sure if you are getting porcelain veneers, your dentist is working with the best laboratory ceramists.
+Smile Stylists only use the best dental ceramists in the world.

 Krystal recieved 10 composite veneers to make her teeth whiter, longer and her smile wider.
 She also did not like the white spots on her teeth and the composite material is able to cover the spots.
-While composite veneers can be done in one appointment, we often choose to cut back and stain the composite veneers at a second appointment, after the patient gets a chance to test drive the new smile.
+While composite veneers can be done in one appointment, we often choose to bring the patient back for a second or third appointment, to finalize the details of the new teeth and smile.

-This example illustrates composite veneers done by Dr. Olitsky that have subtle translucency created by cutting back and internally staining each veneer.
+This example illustrates composite veneers done by Smile Stylist, Dr. Olitsky that have subtle translucency created by cutting back and internally layering each veneer.